Show Your Ads to People Who Want to See Them with Ad Retargeting

 But guess what?
 I’ve got a solution for you!
 It’s called retargeting (or remarketing, if you’re using Google Ads), and it’s pretty awesome.

 Retargeting is one of the easiest tools in your marketing toolbox.
 Not only can it greatly increase your conversions, it can also help you meet valuable key performance indicators (KPIs).
-So really, you can’t
+So really, as a marketer, you can’t

 Okay, enough grammar puns.